• Skip to main content

 The results were pretty interesting.
 First of all, the average number of characters on the domain names was 7,15.
 The graph below presents the number of characters on the y-axis, and all the 250 domains on the x-axis.
 The red line is the average (the statistical mean).

-On Domain Names, Size and Quality DOES Matter!
+On Domain Names, Size And Quality Does Matter!
 Photo

 Other interesting findings include: